CarimA/TsPsimClient/README.md

 ## Features

 - Promise-based messages
-- Automatically synchronised room and user data (including alt-tracking)
+- Automatically synchronized room and user data (including alt-tracking)
 - yeah, that's about it for now, but hey it's not JavaScript

 ## Installation